TomosRich/PLIF-Processing/paper.md

 This PLIF calibration package is a set of MATLAB tools that enable the user to write functions to process PLIF datasets.
 Concentration calibration images are images in which a tank of dye of a known concentration is introduced into the experimental setup, in order to create known intensity values.
 Attention was drawn (Vanderwel 2014)(Crimaldi 2008) to the necessity to correct concentration calibration images, as they themselves can create a bias that is not present to the same degree in experimental images.
 This bias being the higher level of attenuation along laser rays present in the dye tanks than in the free stream of the experiment.
 If not corrected for then this biases the calibration to be more sensitive to dye near the laser sheet source.
 This problem was addressed by (Baj 2016) in a novel way using the traversal of a narrow tank, however it is possible account for this problem more simply through the calculation of absorptivity ($\varepsilon$).
 This software package provides checks along the processing steps that it is working as intended in the form of graphs and images of the calibration steps.
 The expected use case of this package is in academic research.

 The uses of experimental concentration measurements in a fluid flow are extensive.
 Being able to acquire accurate experimental data with low uncertainties is particularly important in cases in which turbulent mixing is substantial.
 This is due to the uncertainties present in modelling sub-grid turbulence interacting with dispersion; when conducting simulations with less fidelity than direct numerical simulation.
-Point measurements using detectors like fast flame ionisation devices are useful for the high time resolution they offer (Fellini 2022), however when attempting to map dispersion in an entire flow it is valuable to capture dispersive data in entire planes.
+When attempting to map dispersion in an entire flow it is valuable to capture dispersive data in entire planes.

 ![A diagram of a PLIf experimental setup. \label{diagramexpl}](PLIF_diagram.png)